 BDD has user behavior as the core of everything.
 And Gherkin is an excellent representation of it because it allows us to describe the behavior, action, and result.
 Let’s take ChatGPT as an example:

-Scenario: beautifully asking for a salary increase
+Scenario: eloquently asking for a salary increase

-Given the user has the ChatGPT open
+Given the user has ChatGPT open

 When the user requests ChatGPT to write a speech to convince the manager to give a 15 percent salary increase

-Then ChatGPT drops a well elaborate message
+Then ChatGPT will produce a persuasive, expressive message

 Gherkin with BDD is a powerful combination to bring clarity and focus on users’ behaviors.
 This approach ensures predictable results and avoids confusion.